Ashampoo/xmpcore/README.md

 If you have previously utilized the official XMP Core Java library available on Maven Central, please make sure to update your imports from `com.adobe.internal.xmp` to `com.ashampoo.xmp`.

+## Contributions

+Contributions to this project are welcome!
+If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please feel free to submit a pull request.

 ## Acknowledgements